 “We actually had to build our own proprietary robots that would go fast enough and handle different kinds of shapes,” said Cohen.
 “I looked at all the innovation and I didn’t like what I saw, so I decided I was going to do it myself.”

-John Lert, who co-founded Symbotic and left the company in 2011, is also putting robots to work for Walmart.
+John Lert, who cofounded Symbotic and left the company in 2011, is also putting robots to work for Walmart.
 Lert’s current company, Alert Innovation of North Billerica, makes robotic mini-warehouses that are connected on-site to Walmart stores.
 The facilities use robots to assemble individual customer orders for pickup and delivery.
-The first of these automated systems was launched in Salem, New Hampshire, in 2019, and in January, Walmart announced plans to add them to dozens more of its stores.
+The first of these automated systems was launched in Salem, N.H., in 2019, and in January, Walmart announced plans to add them to dozens more of its stores.

 Adhish Luitel, a supply chain analyst with ABI Research, said there’s growing demand for warehouse automation, largely because warehouse jobs are so unappealing to humans.
 “You just can’t find workers anymore,” said Luitel.
 The trend is also being driven by the surge in online shopping spawned by the COVID-19 pandemic.